 Coverage E: Liability in Homeowners Insurance

-In most all homeowners insurance policies there is a line called Coverage E: Liability.
-This coverage protects you when a lawsuit is filed against you for damage to a person or someone else's property for a covered loss.
+In most homeowners insurance policies, there is a line called Coverage E: Liability.
+This coverage protects you when a guest files a lawsuit against you for damage or bodily injury that occurs on your property.
 Since they are suing you, you want to make sure you have liability coverage for your entire net worth.
 Think of net worth as everything you own, not counting your primary home and retirement accounts.

 If you have a net worth over $500,000, look into buying an umbrella policy - super affordable for the extra protection it provides.